English holly

 About This Species

-English holly is known for its shiny red berries and dark green, spiny evergreen leaves.
-It is commonly used landscape ornamental often used for holiday decorations and floral arrangements.
+English holly (European holly, Common holly) is known for its shiny red berries and dark green, spiny evergreen leaves.
+It is commonly used landscape ornamental often used for holiday decorations and floral arrangements and intentionally introduced from its native range of Europe.
 English holly has become a serious invasive because of its adaptability to grow in shade or sun, and how easy its seeds are spread by birds.
+It will crowd out native species as well as monopolize groundwater.

 How to Identify